Razzy6/Django_OfficalDemo/code/mysite02/readme.txt

 ###
 using url and namespace to deal with multiple url mapping, such as, from app1 to app2, can produce a link like {% url 'app2:detail' %}, it accomplish overarea now.

+something about generic views. like views and models in java. then you can use it in page.